Ring Stick Up Cam full review

 While home security systems were once expensive and complicated to install, the introduction of smart home technology has made it much simpler.
 Now it’s easy for users to set up a home security system that can be monitored via smartphone, allowing users to keep an eye on their home while they’re away.
-One such device is the Ring Stick Up Cam, a wireless outdoor camera from the same company that brought us Ring, the smart doorbell.
+One such device is the Ring Stick Up Cam.

-Are you looking for an indoor security camera?
-Take a look at our roundup of the best smart security cameras.
+If you're looking for an indoor security camera take a look at our roundup of the best security cameras.

 The easiest way to describe Ring’s outdoor security camera is to say it looks just like the Ring doorbell with the omission of the button beneath the camera lens, and measures in exactly the same at 12.65cm x 6.17cm x 2.21cm.
 It has the same rectangular body with a slightly curved front and a generally nondescript look, with hidden access to the microUSB port on the rear.